Wacky widgets to spray, squirt, and splash!

 Water play offers something for all ages and learning styles.
 For the very young, water play is a multi-sensory exploration: filling buckets, floating balls, splashing hands, and getting wet.
-For older children, there is an additional layer of science learning: making guesses about what will happen and then trying it out, manipulating flow jets, or switching tracks, and then pumping up pressure in the water in order to watch a ball take the predicted path to another part of the gallery.
+For older children, there is an additional layer of science learning: making guesses about what will happen and then trying it out, manipulating flow jets, or switching tracks, and then pumping up the pressure in the water in order to watch a ball take the predicted path to another part of the gallery.
 Splash challenges children to experiment and find multiple solutions.

 Through water play, children explore the natural properties of water, water movement, and the tools used to manipulate water.
 Splash is packed with high-energy, interactive fun!

 Build a pipe and direct the water flow.
 Attach tubes and elbows to divert water in wacky, wild directions.
 Use the hand pump to power the water wheel.
 Test the lily pads to see if items will sink or float.

 This area develops fine motor skills by moving small pieces, putting them together and creating different structures.
 Visitors gain knowledge of how water moves and ways to move it in all directions.
 Children learn from one another in seeing how others build their structures.

 Toddlers learn cause and effect following the balls through the winding pathway.
 They practice tracking the balls through the river, which helps early reading skills.
 They also learn persistence watching the balls maneuver through the dam while changing the flow of the water.

 Plink, Plank, Plop